autoplot/documentation/to_md/help.md

 Plot elements have the job of rendering the data onto a plot.
 The Plot Elements section allows them to be individually controlled and deleted.
-Note when a vector is plotted (e.g. Bookmarks-\>Demo 5), then a plot element is added for each component, and these are all children of an inactive parent component.
+Note when a vector is plotted (e.g. Bookmarks→Demo 5), then a plot element is added for each component, and these are all children of an inactive parent component.
 The inactive component can be used to control all the children at once.
 For example, adjust the line thickness of the